Simplex path integral and simplex renormalization group for high-order interactions: Un-decomposable high-order interactions

 \subsection{High-order interactions along paths}

-Then, we turn to another type of $n$-order interactions, which manifest as the sequential actions of $n+1$ related units after they all participate in.
+Then, we turn to another type of $n$-order interactions, which manifest as the sequential actions of $n+1$ related units after they all participate in (i.e., sequential participation).
 The un-decomposability of these interactions arises from that the mutual coupling effects emerge only after $n+1$ units have been engaged with the interplay progressively.
 For example, a pipeline-like collaboration may require all agents to communicate with each other and behave in order.
 Each previous action is globally known to all agents and affects all subsequent actions.
-This property can be characterized by the paths (i.e., a sequence of $1$-simplexes) that successively pass through the $n+1$ units placed on the $n$-simplex.
-To describe the interactions propagating along the paths on $n$-simplexes, we develop an operator named as the high-order path Laplacian $\mathbf{L}_{H}^{\left(n\right)}$
+This property can be characterized by the paths (i.e., a sequence of $1$-simplices) that successively pass through the $n+1$ units placed on the $n$-simplex.
+Consequently, to model the $n$-order interactions arisen from sequential participation, we need to analyze both the faces of simplices (i.e., to ensure that all related units are indispensable) and the paths defined on these faces (i.e., to describe the sequential participation).